fnalways/terminus-docs/docs/manual/tasks/integrations.md

 ### Step 3.
 Associate Terminus Name
 Associating your Terminus Name allows you to import a blockchain wallet, which is necessary for using NFT images as unique avatars in your profile.

-1. Open the Settings app from the Dock or launch pad.
+1. Open the Settings app from the Dock or Launchpad.
 2. Select **Integration** from the left sidebar.
 3. Click on the Terminus Space card on the right to view details.
 4. Click **Bind**.
 This will trigger a confirmation prompt in TermiPass app.